iancanada/McFIFOdisplay/README.md

 GND  --- GND

-Clone or download this project, upload target code into Arduino board Enjoy!
+Clone or download this project, upload target code into Arduino board,connect to McFIFO

+Enjoy!